 If you’re wondering how much it’ll cost you to live in New York, you can compare your current location to the area you’re considering.
 Take Austin, Texas to Albany, New York for example.
 The cost of living is actually similar overall, but you can also break it into components.
-Your tax burden will be 22% higher, but on average housing is cheaper in New York’s capital than it is in Austin.
-Average food cost is only 4% higher in Albany.
-However, if you’re moving from Boston to Brooklyn, New York, your cost of living will only increase 4%, on average.
+Your tax burden will be 28% higher, but on average housing is cheaper in New York’s capital than it is in Austin.
+Average food cost is only 5% higher in Albany.
+However, if you’re moving from Boston, Massachusetts to Brooklyn, New York, your cost of living will increase 7% on average.

 Mortgage Legal Issues in New York

 New York has a long history of being a “buyer beware” state, but some of those concerns have been remedied throughout the years.
 Currently, sellers must fill out a property condition disclosure statement that contains about six pages of questions ranging from whether the property is located in a floodplain to the last date of sewage pumping.
 The seller only has to disclose what she knows to the best of her knowledge and isn’t required to verify statements with an inspection.
 That due diligence falls on the seller, who is warned at the top of the document that the disclosure “is not a substitute for any inspections or tests.”
 You’ll still have to research the property using your own means.
 The disclosure is just one of the pieces of information available to you.